ocoffey/csc-211-su18/assignments/a00/readme.md

 >If you DO NOT have _Windows 10 Pro or macOS 10.10.3 and above_, you need to install the [Docker Toolbox](https://docs.docker.com/toolbox/).

 If you are running linux, you don't actually need docker.
-You can run and compile everything in your terminal using shell commands.
+You can run and compile everything in your terminal using shell commands and a text editor such as [vim](https://www.vim.org/) or [emacs](https://www.gnu.org/software/emacs/).
 If you would like to try something new and exciting, all instructors can help with bash commands and vim shortcuts.
-This class will use g++ as a compiler.

 HOWEVER, Docker allows for the use of the [CS50 IDE Offline](https://manual.cs50.net/ide/offline).
-This is the IDE that we will show examples in and as instructors we will be able to provide the best support to students who use this IDE.
-It includes the same compilers that we will be using as instructors and should make your experience easier in general.
+This is the default IDE for this class and instructors will be able to provide the best support to students who use this IDE.

-Additionally, there is a high likelyhood that you will use docker in the future.
-If would like to install docker select your distribution of linux, then click on community edition (CE) [Linux Docker.](https://docs.docker.com/engine/installation/#server) The linux installation differs from Windows and Mac, so feel free to skip over [1.3 Installing Docker](https://github.com/URI-CSC/csc-212-f17/blob/master/lab-00/readme.md#13-installing-docker).
+Additionally, it is highly likely that you will use docker in the future.
+If you would like to install docker for linux, then select your distribution from [Docker Download Page](https://www.docker.com/community-edition#/download).
+The linux installation differs from Windows and Mac, so feel free to skip over [1.3 Installing Docker](https://github.com/URI-CSC/csc-212-f17/blob/master/lab-00/readme.md#13-installing-docker).

 ### 1.2 Documentation